 Does the SDR require specific file formats?

 No, specific file formats are not required for deposit in the SDR.
 However, SDR staff can advise on "archival-quality" file formats and data encoding specifications that are conducive to information preservation as well as other digital preservation best practices.
-To ensure long-term access to the content, it is best to avoid compression schemes, such as Zip.

 Does SDR offer system emulation or file format migration services?